alexeyvale/SYRCoSE-2018/README.md

 # LanD parser generator
 This is the version of LanD parser generator referenced in [the paper](https://www.ispras.ru/proceedings/docs/2018/30/4/isp_30_2018_4_7.pdf) presented at SYRCoSE'18.

+This repository was created separately from the repository where the main development takes place and was intended for referencing in the research only.
+The main repository is [here](https://github.com/alexeyvale/LanD).
 ## Prerequisites
 [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) must be installed for correct lexical analyzer generation and work.